ngs-docs/2018-cicese-metatranscriptomics/docs/short-read-quality-control.md

 ## Data source

-We will be using RNAseq reads from a small subset of data from the [TARA Oceans Expedition](https://oceans.taraexpeditions.org/en/m/about-tara/les-expeditions/tara-oceans) and analyzed as part of [A global ocean atlas of eukaryotic genes](https://www.nature.com/articles/s41467-017-02342-1).
+We will be using RNAseq reads from a small subset of data from the [TARA Oceans Expedition](https://oceans.taraexpeditions.org/en/m/about-tara/les-expeditions/tara-oceans), from [Alberti et al., 2017](https://www.nature.com/articles/sdata201793#t1) and analyzed as part of [A global ocean atlas of eukaryotic genes](https://www.nature.com/articles/s41467-017-02342-1).

 ## Set up workspace and download the data